Abishake01/Vibeathon-create/frontend/README.md

 **Preview not loading?**
 - Ensure backend is running on `http://localhost:8000`
 - Check browser console for CORS errors
-- Verify OpenAI API key is set in backend `.env`
+- Verify project files are saved correctly

 **Authentication errors?**
 - Backend database might need to be reset